The Hybrid Kickboxing® Method

-Boxing can be dfined as the art of attack and defense with the fists primarily practiced as a sport.
+Boxing can be defined as the art of attack and defense with the fists primarily practiced as a sport.

-Kickboxing refers to "The way of kicking and punching", and further be defined as the art of attack and defense with the fists and feet primarily practiced as a sport.
+Kickboxing refers to "The way of kicking and punching", and can be further defined as the art of attack and defense with the fists and feet primarily practiced as a sport.

 Hybrid Kickboxing® Guiding Quotes

 "Traditionalists often study what is taught, not what there is to create." -Ed Parker

 "Imagination is more important than knowledge." -Albert Einstein

 "Do not seek to follow in the footsteps of the wise.
 Seek what they sought." -Basho